1918 California gubernatorial election

 The 1918 California gubernatorial election was held on November 5, 1918.
-William Stephens had defeated James Rolph for the Republican nomination.
+Incumbent governor William Stephens was re-elected over independent Theodore Arlington Bell.
+The 1918 election is notable for its invocation of the Hawson amendment, a law designed to prevent a candidate from winning the nomination of another party via cross-filing; after Republican mayor of San Francisco James Rolph won the Democratic primary, the Democratic Party was left without a nominee.

+In the Republican primary, Stephens defeated Rolph by approximately 23,000 votes.
+He also won the Prohibition and Progressive primaries.
+Rolph won the Democratic primary by 14,000 votes over famed prosecutors Francis J. Heney and Thomas L. Woolwine and received the most combined votes of any candidate across all primaries.
+However, under the Hawson amendment passed the year prior, Rolph was unable to accept the Democratic nomination because he had not won his own party's nomination.
+As a result, the Democratic Party was left without a nominee in the general election.

+In the general election, Stephens defeated Theodore Arlington Bell, who had been the Democratic nominee in 1908 and 1910 and entered the race after the primary as their de facto candidate, by over 130,000 votes.
+Stephens was the first governor elected with an absolute majority of the vote since Henry Gage in 1898 and won the highest share of the vote since Frederick Low in 1863.

 Primary election

 San Francisco mayor James Rolph, a Republican, cross-filed in both the Republican and Democratic primaries, won the Democratic primary, and received the most overall votes of any candidate in the primary election across all parties.
 However, because he failed to win his own party's nomination, he was barred from receiving the Democratic nomination thanks to the 1917 Hawson amendment to California electoral law, leaving the Democratic Party without a candidate.
 Incumbent Republican governor William Stephens won the Republican, Prohibition, and Progressive nominations.
 The only other primary candidate to advance to the general election was Socialist Henry H. Roser, running unopposed.